 Resources can be described as all the elements - Human, Physical (material) and Financial - available to ensure that our Unit meets its objectives and goals set.
-The Unit, in its ideal form, represents an active area which, despite heavy work load, functions smoothly with the collaboration with one and all.
-Activities and programs of the unit are possible when there are a variety of resources- human, physical and financial.
+The Unit, in its ideal form, represents an active area which, despite heavy workload, functions smoothly with the collaboration of one and all.
+Activities and programs of the unit are possible when there are a variety of resourceshuman, physical and financial.